Today, we remember Palm Sunday, Jesus' triumphant entry into Jerusalem, that brief moment before he was betrayed.

 Reprinted with permission from The Catholic Thing.
 All rights reserved.
 For reprint rights, write to: firstname.lastname@example.org.

 Father Scalia studied theology at the Pontifical Gregorian University and the Pontifical University of Saint Thomas Aquinas, both in Rome.
 Since his ordination in 1996 he has served as parochial vicar at Saint Bernadette, Saint Patrick, and Saint Rita parishes, and as pastor of Saint John the Beloved.
 He currently serves as the Episcopal Vicar for Clergy.
 He has written for various publications and is a frequent speaker on matters of faith and doctrine.
-Father Scalia's first book, That Nothing May Be Lost, was published by Ignatius Press in 2017.
+Father Scalia is the author of That Nothing May Be Lost:Reflections on Catholic Doctrine and Devotion , and Sermons in Times of Crisis: Twelve Homilies to Stir Your Soul.
 Father Paul Scalia is the son of Supreme Court Justice Antonin Scalia, R.I.P.Copyright © 2017 The Catholic Thing

 back to top